Moving house guide

 It can take anywhere between 8 and 22 weeks to move house.

 Porting a mortgage

-When you port your mortgage, you move your current mortgage to your new home.
+When you port your mortgage you move your current mortgage to your new home.

 You'll stay with the same lender and your mortgage deal stays the same too.

-There are several ways you could save money by porting your mortgage.
+You could save money by porting your mortgage.

-You wouldn’t have to pay:
+You would not have to pay:

-early repayment charges on your existing mortgage
+early repayment charges on your current mortgage

 fees for setting up a new mortgage